EnterpriseDB/repmgr/README.md

     archive_mode = on
     archive_command = 'cd .'

-    # You can also set additional replication parameters here, such as
-    # hot_standby_feedback or synchronous_standby_names.

 PostgreSQL 9.4 makes it possible to use replication slots, which means the value of wal_keep_segments need no longer be set.
 With 9.3, `repmgr`